Nicholas Murray Butler: Political activity

-Butler was a delegate to each Republican National Convention from 1888 to 1936; in 1912, after Vice President James S. Sherman died eight days before the presidential election, Butler was designated to receive the electoral votes that Sherman would have received: the Republican ticket won only 8 electoral votes from Utah and Vermont, finishing third behind the Democrats and the Progressives.
-In 1916, Butler tried to secure the Republican presidential nomination for Elihu Root.
+Butler was a delegate to each Republican National Convention from 1888 to 1936; when Vice President James S. Sherman died six days before the 1912 United States presidential election, Butler was designated to receive the electoral votes that Sherman would have received: the Republican ticket won only 8 electoral votes from Utah and Vermont, finishing third behind the Democrats and the Progressives.
+Butler tried to secure the 1916 Republican presidential nomination for Elihu Root.
 Butler also sought the nomination for himself in 1920, without success.

 Butler believed that Prohibition was a mistake, with negative effects on the country.
-He became active in the successful effort for repeal Prohibition in 1933.
+He was active in the successful effort for Repeal Prohibition in 1933.

 He credited John W. Burgess along with Alexander Hamilton for providing the philosophical basis of his Republican principles.

-In June 1936, Butler traveled to the Carnegie Endowment Peace Conference in London where, at the meeting, the question of gold being used internationally was considered.
+In June 1936, Butler traveled to the Carnegie Endowment Peace Conference in London where, at the meeting, fundamental problems of money and finance were explored.

 Attitude towards Fascism and Nazism

+According to historian Stephen H. Norwood, Butler failed to "grasp the nature and implications of Nazism... influenced both by his antisemitism, privately expressed, and his economic conservatism and hostility to trade unionism."
 Butler was a longtime admirer of Benito Mussolini.
 He compared the Italian Fascist leader to Oliver Cromwell and, in the 1920s, he noted "the stupendous improvement which Fascism has brought".

-Months after the 1933 Nazi book burnings, he welcomed the Nazi ambassador to the United States to Columbia and likewise refused to appear with a notable German dissident when the latter visited the university.
-Butler was criticized for his "remarkable silence" and complicity towards Hitler's regime until the late 1930s; according to historian Stephen H. Norwood, Butler failed to "grasp the nature and implications of Nazism, [...] influenced both by his antisemitism, privately expressed, and his economic conservatism and hostility to trade unionism".
+In November 1933, months after the Nazi book burnings began, he welcomed Hans Luther, the German ambassador to the United States, to Columbia and refused to appear with a notable German dissident when the latter visited the university.
+In 1936, Butler permanently expelled student Robert Burke—the class president of the class of 1938—for leading an anti-Nazi protest on campus.
+Butler was criticized for his "remarkable silence" and complicity towards Hitler's regime until the late 1930s.
+Butler only unambiguously condemned Nazi Germany after Kristallnacht.